racingmars/go3270/README.md

  * CP 924: `Codepage924()`, a variation of CP 1047 with the Euro symbol and other changes to bring it in line with ISO 8859-15 (Latin-9).
  * CP 1047: `Codepage1047()`, the "modern" U.S. EBCDIC code page, which maps the full ISO 8859-1 (Latin-1) character set.
  * CP 1140: `Codepage1140()`, which is the same as CP 37 except the Euro symbol replaces the ¤ currency sign at position 0x9F.
- * brackets: `CodepageBrackets()`, which is the default c/x3270 codepage (closest to CP 1047, with with `^` and `¬` swapped back to where they are in CP 37)
+ * bracket: `CodepageBracket()`, which is the default c/x3270 codepage (closest to CP 1047, with with `^` and `¬` swapped back to where they are in CP 37)

 If there are other standard EBCDIC code pages that you would like support for, let me know.

-To configure go3270 to use one of the codepages, you may do something like:
+To configure go3270 to use one of the codepages by default, you may do something like:

 ```
 import (